algolia/docsearch/docs/src/who-can-apply.md

 as fast as we can, we sometimes give priority to some of them based on the following criteria:

-- 🙂 If your project is Open-Source, we'll handle it before any other close-source product.
-We love Open-Source and want to help as much as we can.
+- 🙂 If your project is open source, We'll handle it before any other close-source product.
+We love open source and want to help as much as we can.

 - 🙂 If you're using one of our [official integrations][2], creating your config will be much faster for us.